PitterPatterPython/jupyter_hive/README.md

 # jupyter_hive
-A module to help interaction with Jupyter Notebooks with ODBC Impala clusters using the %hive magic
+A module to help interaction with Jupyter Notebooks with ODBC Hive clusters using the %hive magic

 ------
 This is a python module that helps to connect Jupyter Notebooks to various datasets using ODBC.
 Each ODBC dataset will have it's own integration that uses this base class.